Midsumma Volunteer Hub

 We will check you in on Deputy when you arrive.

-Return to Volunteer Tent to get checked out and to return your radio and radio accessories.
+End of Shift: Return to Volunteer Headquarters to get checked out and to return your radio and radio accessories.
 Feel free to keep your Midsumma t-shirt, water bottle, and bag.
+Change out of your Midsumma shirt.
+We will check you out on Deputy at the end of your shift.

 Parking & Transport: